Vilyuchinsk: Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Vilyuchinsk Town Under Krai Jurisdiction—an administrative unit with the status equal to that of the districts.
 As a municipal division, Vilyuchinsk Town Under Krai Jurisdiction is incorporated as Vilyuchinsky Urban Okrug.

 Economy

-Besides the construction of nuclear submarines, the town's economy is largely reliant on fishing and processing of fish.
+Besides the construction of nuclear submarines, the town's economy is largely reliant on fishing and the processing of fish.
 In the suburb of Rybachy, one of the three original settlements from which the town was created, a squadron of submarines of the Pacific Fleet has been based since August 1938.
 The local ship-repair industry began to develop in late 1959.

-Despite plans for the navy base to be closed in 2003 due to lack of finances, this has continued to operate.
-The base had been modernized in the late 2000s with newly constructed residential buildings, a hospital, nursery school, and a sports center with a water park opened in 2007 personally by President Vladimir Putin.
+Despite plans for the navy base to be closed in 2003 due to a lack of finances, it has continued to operate.
+The base had been modernized in the late 2000s with newly constructed residential buildings, a hospital, a nursery school, and a sports center with a water park opened in 2007 personally by President Vladimir Putin.